 You might not know who these women are.
 But the world would be a different place without them.

 Caroline Herschel was the first woman to discover a comet — and went on to find eight in total.
 She also discovered several deep-sky objects, including the Sculptor Galaxy.
 King George III granted Caroline a £50 salary for her work, making her the first woman to earn a living from astronomy.

 Mary Anning was a fossil hunter whose finds made an important contribution to the understanding of the Earth's history during her lifetime.
 She found the very first ichthyosaur skeleton when she was just 12 years old, and the first two plesiosaur skeletons, among many others.

-Mildred Dresselhaus is often called the "queen of carbon science” and has been studying it in various forms for over 50 years.
-Now, graphene is hailed as a wonder material and using carbon in electronics is on the horizon.
+Mildred Dresselhaus is often called the "queen of carbon science", and has been studying it in various forms for over 50 years.
+Graphene is now hailed as a wonder material, and using carbon in electronics is on the horizon.
 At 82, she's still a professor at MIT and recently won the $1 million Kavli prize in nanoscience.